Register for the Central UP Farm-to-School Institute

 This is a FREE 2 day professional development opportunity in person in Ishpeming, MI at Partridge Creek Farm.
 This opportunity is open to:

-Each year the Institute’s agenda covers different topics to offer returning participants the opportunity to learn about a variety of subjects.
+Each year, the Institute's agenda features diverse topics, providing returning participants with the chance to explore a wide range of subjects.

 Register For This Event